 Facility maintenance software provides a multitude of benefits.
 Maintenance software helps you plan and control your facility’s maintenance work, boosting productivity and minimizing equipment downtime.
-There are two different types of facility maintenance software to choose from: premise-based and web-based.
+There are two different types of facility maintenance software to choose from: premise-based and web-based facility maintenance software.

 A growing number of maintenance management software vendors are offering web-based solutions, but is web-based facility maintenance software right choice for your organization?
 One size doesn’t fit all.
 Below are the pros and cons of web-based maintenance software.

-- You can access your facility maintenance software from anywhere in the world – all you need is an Internet connection!
+- You can access your facilities maintenance software from anywhere in the world – all you need is an Internet connection!

 - There’s no need to worry about maintaining or repairing the servers required to run the software

 - You don’t need any special hardware or software

 - Minimal technical expertise is required to use the system